Intey/hs-builder/README.md

 ```sh
 stack script --resolver lts-23.0 --package hspec --silent Task1Spec.hs
 ```
-you can customize resolver in Makefile - change the docker build-arg to something like `RESOLVER=lts-23.5`.
+You can customize resolver in Makefile - change the docker build-arg to something like `RESOLVER=lts-23.5`.
+Then just remove .image.timestamp (build optimization file) and run `make`.
+If you want check another file - run `make TESTNAME=$FILENAME`